isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v07i.py.png" width="110%"/></div>

 ???
-An approach similar to strength reduction.
-We will split the loop which calculates everything into two that do less but more specific work.
+The basic philosophy behind this is similar to code hoisting/strength reduction.
+We want to **avoid calculations** that we know are **not going to affect** our result.
+We will split the loop which calculates everything into two that do less but more specific/relevant work.

 ---

 <div style="margin-left:-4rem" ><img src="./images/img_v07ii.py.png" height="110%"/></div>

 ???
 One condition that must be fulfilled is that X, Y and Z must all be co-prime.
 That means that at most one number in any given triplet can be even (i.e. divisible by 2).
-This let's us increment loops by 2 to keep variables either always even or odd as required.
+This let's us increment loops by 2 instead of 1 each iteration in order to keep variables either always even or odd as required.

 ---